Kehelland Horticulture Centre and College

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 The site is open 5 days a week.
-Learners attend on the education program for 3 days a week.
-2 days are in the classroom and 1 day a week in the chosen area of work experience on site.
+Learners attend the education program for 3 days a week.
+2 days are in the classroom and 1 day a week in the chosen area of work experience on-site.
 We have activities during the week that learners can join in with which can include yoga, kickboxing, football, singing and fit to wiggle.

 Who to contact

 - TR14 0DD